anthonyschurz/synapse/README.md

 #Shout Outs

 Shout outs to the other members of team Triple A: Annabelle Thaddeus and Alex White.
+Special thanks to Justin Mardjuki for the logo design.